 Nominations (Headhunter) Committee: Kieran O’Leary reported:

-Kieran informed the Board this committee has a GoToMeeting on October 30th at 6:00 pm.
+Kieran informed the Board this committee has a GoToMeeting scheduled on October 30th at 6:00 pm.
 Kieran will report back to Board at the November Board.

 Old Business: Harlan Tranmer reported:

 The Strategic Plan will be reviewed at the January Board meeting to be presented at the March 2019 annual board meeting.